 The waveform for each period consists of a straight line ramp going from a sample with maximum amplitude to the a sample with minimum amplitude (or vice versa).
 When the next period begins, the waveform jumps back up to the starting point and repeats.

-So to generate this, we need to calculate continuously increasing (or decreasing) numbers.
+To generate this, we need to calculate continuously increasing (or decreasing) numbers.
 We already have

 position_in_period which ranges from 0.0 to 1.0, so we can just scale it to range between -1.0 and 1.0 instead.

-That is, we just need to:
+That is, we can:

 position_in_periodby 2 so it goes from 0.0 to 2.0 instead of 0.0 to 1.0